naston70/jeremys-it-lab/1-anki-notes/anki-notes.md

 - Verify DHCP snooping status: **show ip dhcp snooping**

 - How do you configure PAT for an interface address ```#ip nat inside source list *acl* interface *interface* overload```
-- Multiple APs interconnected by a switched infrastructure? - An extended service set ESS
-- Cisco DNA - Digital Network Architecture
-- Administrative distance for eBGP  - 20

-- Routes from one routing protocol injected into another routing protocol - route redistribution
 - Diff between WLC ports and interfaces - Ports are physical wired connections whereas interface are logical connections
 - Purpose of Class Selector values (CS) - To support backward compatibility with network devices that still use the Precedence field.
-- Config new standard for STP interface cost: spanning-tree pathcost method
-- Explain Ansible playbooks -  YAML files which contain logic and actions Ansible should execute on the target machine